-Voters in California, Nevada, Maine, and Massachusetts approved so-called recreational marijuana legalization on election day, but what they passed isn’t true legalization.
+Voters in California, Nevada, Maine, and Massachusetts approved so-called recreational marijuana legalization on election day, but what they passed isn’t full marijuana legalization.

 The new law passed by Californians (the Adult Use of Marijuana Act or AUMA) contains high taxes, tons of regulations, and lots of restrictions.